Interslice-Inc/Interslice/README.md

 View the full System Selection [here]()

-## Employee Handbook
-The employee handbook outlines policies and procedures for team members, covering areas such as:
-- Code of Conduct
-- Work Hours and Remote Work Policies
-- Leave and Time-off Procedures
-- Performance Evaluation Guidelines

-View the full Employee Handbook [here]()

 ## Standard Operating Procedure
 We follow a set of Standard Operating Procedures (SOPs) to maintain consistency and efficiency within the project: